2026 Prospective Parents please use the link box down the righthand side to find out further information.

 Our physical education lead is Mrs B Cox.
-In July 2022 we were awarded the Platinum School Games Mark which we continue to retain.
+In July 2024 we were awarded the Platinum School Games Mark again which we continue to retain.

 The aims for our Physical Education taken from the National curriculum